tanpuer/HYSkiaUI-iOS/README.md

    YUVVideoView: render video by AVFoundation/SkRuntimeEffect.
    LyricView: parse .srt files, use RecyclerView to render lyric.
    MovingArea: intercept TouchEvents by default and can move.
-   InputView: binding to Java EditText and render it's text.
    Swiper: just like ViewPager.
    Other CustomsViews: Loading, Switch, Radio, Picker...
    PlatformView: TODO!!!